ComScore

 You can get your ashwagandha fix numerous ways.
 I take two capsules in the morning and two right before bed.
 If you’re pill averse, add a teaspoon of the powder into a green smoothie, tea or—if you’re really brave—water.
 Both the capsules and the powder cost between $10 to $25 for 120 capsules or 4 to 16 ounces, depending on the brand and quantity.

-And Does Ashwagangha Really Work?
+4. Finally, Does Ashwagandha Really Work?

 For me, it does.
 Like I said, anxiety has been my unwanted partner in over-thinking for a long time.
 It clouded my perception of my relationships, diminished my self-worth and made everyday tasks (like working, grocery shopping or watching The Real Housewives of Beverly Hills) daunting.
 Frankly it was exhausting, and I was desperate for a remedy that would make me feel chill, but not like a zombie (sorry, Xanax).

-I started taking ashwagandha and within a couple of weeks I was breathing easier and my thought patterns were less shame-spirally (Is that a phrase?
+I started taking ashwagandha and within a couple of weeks I was breathing easier and my thought patterns were less shame-spirally.
+(Is that a phrase?
 Now it is.)
 Fast-forward to two months in, when I was walking the aisles of Whole Foods with ease, no longer fearful that strangers were judging my cheese consumption.

 But the true test was my best friends wedding a few weeks later.
 See, normally I’d experience insomnia before a gathering of this nature and then be quiet for days after, replaying the event over and picking out things I could have done better.
 But much to my surprise I felt—dare I say?—at peace as my husband and I drove back home.
 So much so that he even expressed his surprise at how calm and easy-going (two qualities he rarely sees me exhibit) I seemed.